NLP: For Living a More Heroic life!

 You may align most closely with one hero/heroine, or another.
 Maybe the reasons are obvious to you, maybe not.
 After all, wanting to have/exert 'super-hero' -like powers is nothing new in human mythology.
 This goes to the center of who we are and how we'd like to evolve.

-What are some of the 'super-hero' -level powers you wish you could have/exert upon the world around you?
+What are some of the 'super-powers' you wish you could have/exert upon the world around you?

 • Do you wish you could fly?